 Social welfare arrangements in Australia within a broad societal frame of reference which encompasses organized provision for people in particular population categories.
-These include: dependent children, aged, migrants, aborigines, physically handcapped, mentally ill, mentally retarded, rural families, legal offenders.
+These include: dependent children, aged, migrants, aborigines, physically handcapped, mentally ill, intellectually disabled, legal offenders.
 Each population category is studied in terms of its access to the common social goals examined in 63.353 Social Welfare 2.
-The approach is analytic and evaluative, the perspectives of various social theories being used to devleop insight into the organized arrangements for the particular population category.
+The approach is analytic and evaluative, the perspectives of various social theories being used to devieop insight into the organized arrangements for the particular population category.
 Issues involved in various policy alternatives.
-Some comparisons with social welfare arrangements for a similar population category to the social exet.
+Some comparisons with social welfare arrangements for a similar population category in other societies.